kathbruten/Project-1/README.md

 Throughout the website, two fonts have been used Merriweather for Headings
 Playfair Display for paragraph text
+These were chosen because they are both very clear and I hadn't seen them used in many well trafficked websites or on other forms of media, so I thought this would add the feeling of this fictional company being a real one, with a brand, logo and recognisable font.

 #### Features
 Existing Features